TolsonA/Group_3/README.md

 # Description

-Comparing a variety of census data between Canada and Japan
+Comparing a variety of census data between Canada and Japan comparing brithrates, deathrates and life expectancy

 # Set up
 pandas,